-The University of Texas at Austin’s OnRamps Program has launched an initiative to bring together leading educational innovators and faculty from universities, community colleges, and school districts from various regions of the state.
+The OnRamps Program has launched an initiative to bring together leading educational innovators and faculty from universities, community colleges, and school districts from various regions of the state.
 The inaugural Collaborative Partners are Austin Community College, El Paso Community College, Houston Community College, San Jacinto College, Tarrant County College, Texas Tech University, and The University of Texas at Austin.

 Dual Credit Innovation Model

-1) A Dual Credit Innovation Framework that defines standards and metrics for quality, rigor, instructional excellence, and innovation in Texas dual credit and aligns with SACSCOC and the National Alliance of Concurrent Enrollment Partnerships.
-This phase of work may include an Endorsement Infrastructure developed and overseen by the collaborative.
+- Framework: The DCIC framework defines standards and metrics for quality, rigor, instructional excellence, and innovation in Texas dual credit and aligns with SACSCOC and the National Alliance of Concurrent Enrollment Partnerships.
+This phase of work may include an endorsement infrastructure developed and overseen by the collaborative.

-2) Dual Credit Innovation Fellows.
-Pods of embedded community college, university, and/or school district educators will receive instructional excellence fellowships and stipends from the OnRamps program.
-Fellows will be trained in the Framework through intensive professional development experiences designed by the TEXAS OnRamps DCIC; and
+- Fellows: Community college, university, and/or school district educators will receive instructional excellence fellowships and stipends from the OnRamps program.
+Fellows will be trained in the framework through intensive professional development experiences designed by the DCIC.

-3) A Dual Credit Innovation Network.
-A collaboration among member institutions and key stakeholders working to problem solve dual credit innovation challenges across the state.
-The network will develop a strategic plan to scale the Framework, Endorsement Infrastructure, and Fellowship program and ensure that instructional excellence and rigorous, high-quality, innovative college courses are available to a wide diversity of Texas students..
+- Network: A collaboration among member institutions and key stakeholders are working to solve dual-credit innovation challenges across the state.
+The network will develop a strategic plan to scale the framework, endorsement infrastructure, and fellowship program and ensure that instructional excellence and rigorous, high-quality, innovative college courses are available to a wide diversity of Texas students.

-The DCIC has selected six (6) dual credit innovation challenges to address through voluntary standards to improve the long-term value of Texas dual credit
+The DCIC has selected six dual credit innovation challenges to address through voluntary standards to improve the long-term value of Texas dual credit:

-Partnering institutions will join a robust network addressing statewide concerns about dual credit rigor and quality.
+Partnering institutions join a robust network to address statewide concerns about dual-credit rigor and quality.